pilotmoon/popclipweb/site/dev/js-actions.md

 own [JavaScript environment](./js-environment), which gives them access to PopClip's internal state and lets them interact with PopClip itself.

-::: tip JavaScript module extensions
+::: tip Module-based extensions

-For more complex functionality, a [JavaScript module extension](./js-modules) is a flexible and powerful alternative to a JavaScript action.
+For more complex functionality, JavaScript [module-based extensions](./js-modules) are a flexible and powerful alternative to JavaScript actions.

 :::